zaker1998/ProcessMiningVisualization_SS25_Dussaliyev_/Contributing.md

 The View should also use the template from `templates/ui_template`.
 It is recommended to have a function for each section that should be displayed.
 The `create_layout` method can be uses to reserve space for a section and render these sections out of order.

+To add the page to the application, the controller needs to be called in the `streamlit_app.py` file.

 ## Adding a View to an existing page

 If a new view for a page is included, the view should be stored in the same folder as the page views and the controller.
 The view should either be a subclass of the BaseView class or should directly inherit from the page view class.
 The switch between views the `select view` method has to be implemented.
 If the two views do not have the same methods, the run methods also need to be changed to support the new view.
 An example of the `select view` method is displayed here: